Registering a Telegraph Node

 MONIKER: Your node's display name.

-GENESIS_IP: The genesis node's IP address.
+GENESIS_IP: The Genesis IP address, same as IP address.

 IP: Your node's public IP address.
 Tip: For better security, use a domain name and implement best practices such as a reverse proxy, firewall rules, and other security measures to protect your node.

-Various API keys for subnets
+No API keys for subnets are need for now.

 Step 2: Run the Telegraph Installation Script